felipesere/collection-json-parser/README.md

 Getting started
 -----------------

-To use the library in your project you need to clone it
+There are two ways of getting the library:

+Simply clone the repository

 `git clone https://github.com/felipesere/collection-json-parser.git`